 If you’re a student fresh out of high school considering pursuing an undergraduate degree, chances are you will come across different terms you will not understand.
 Because pursuing a college degree is one of the most significant decisions you make in your life, you must understand how things function before opting for something.

 Students who plan on studying in the U.S. are presented with two options for an undergraduate degree: a major and a minor.
 We must review each one thoroughly and side by side to better comprehend the differences between the two.
 Keep reading to find out your options regarding a college major vs. a minor.
+To get an idea of some of the challenges students may face, explore a list of the hardest college majors.

 What Is a Major In University?